cmsc426/cmsc426.github.io/hw2.md

 <a name='intro'></a>
 ## Introduction

-This homework reviews some important concepts from Project 2 (Panorama Stitching).
-It is composed of a coding problem and several short answer questions.
+This homework reviews some important concepts related to Project 2 (Panorama Stitching).
+It is composed of a coding problem and two short answer questions.

 <a name='part1'></a>
 ## Part 1: Coding - Harris Corner Detection (50 pts)